List of Toronto FC players

 This is a list of players who have played for Toronto FC.

 List of players

 Competitive matches only.
 Players in bold are currently on the team roster.
-Stats and roster are accurate as of the 2022 season as of October 9, 2022.
-The all-time roster currently sits at 275 players, including 244 who have played at least one competitive game for Toronto FC.
+Stats and roster are accurate as of the 2024 season on October 5, 2024.
+The all-time roster currently sits at 316 players, including 282 who have played at least one competitive game for Toronto FC.